jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/attributes-are-objects-implementation.md

 To be able to use value filters, you have to be able to filter by an object’s literal value.
 That should be considered in the *Filters, Sorts, Searches, Joins and Indexes* section too.

-It still must be possible to give attributes parameters.
+It still might be possible to give attributes parameters.
 That implies that =>1 related objects can get parameters.

 ### J Math Objects